-The AHA will strive to further the MTW statutory objective to reduce cost and achieve greater cost effectiveness in federal expenditures by implementing alternative reexamination and inspection schedules and revising some Project-Based Voucher program requirements.
+The AHA will strive to further the MTW statutory objective to reduce cost and achieve greater cost effectiveness in federal expenditures by continuing the activities proposed for FY 2022-2023 and adding a streamlining of processing Project-Based Voucher rent increases.

-The AHA will strive to further the MTW statutory objective to give incentives to families with children whose heads of household are either working, seeking work, or are participating in job training, educational or other programs that assist in obtaining employment and becoming economically self-sufficient by increasing the payment standards in rent calculations and by allowing families to retain income increases between annuals by limiting interim reporting.
+The AHA will strive to further the MTW statutory objective to give incentives to families with children whose heads of household are either working, seeking work, or are participating in job training, educational or other programs that assist in obtaining employment and becoming economically self-sufficient by continuing the activities proposed for FY 2022-2023.

-The AHA will strive to further the MTW statutory objective to increase housing choices for low-income families by increasing payment standards and implementing Project-Based Voucher program changes alongside the extensive Landlord Incentives being offered under the Landlord Incentive Cohort study.
+The AHA will strive to further the MTW statutory objective to increase housing choices for low-income families by continuing the activities proposed for FY 2022-2023 and adding three activities to the Project-Based Voucher program and the ability to use RAD in conjunction with the Faircloth limit.